-Question Answer Marks EITHER 12(a) 'You don't hate the South?'
-25 In the light of this quotation from Pastoral , discuss ways in which Trethewey presents feelings about the American South.
-In your answer, you should refer to three poems from the collection, which could include individual poems from longer sequences.
+Question Answer Marks EITHER 12(a) In what ways, and with what effects, does Trethewey reflect on personal identity?
+In your answer you should refer to three poems from the collection, which could include individual poems from longer sequences.
 Mark according to the levels of response marking criteria.
-OR 12(b) Write a critical appreciation of the following poem, considering Trethewey's presentation of grief, here and elsewhere in the collection.
+25 OR I 12(b) Write a critical appreciation of the following extract from the sequence Native Guard , considering Trethewey's use of irony here and elsewhere in the collection.
 25 Mark according to the levels of response marking criteria.